seominjoon/denspi/README.md

 - RAM: at least 32GB needed.
 - Storage: at least 2TB of SSD needed.
 - GPUs: not needed.

+If you are using Google Cloud
+(our demo is also being hosted on Google Cloud, with 24 vCPUs, 128 GB RAM, and 6 local SSDs), we highly recommend using [local SSD](https://cloud.google.com/compute/docs/disks/local-ssd), which is not only cheaper but also better for low-latency applications (at the cost of persistency).

 #### Environment